adriflorence/Python-Fun/README.md

 - Insert data at some position in the list
 - Return the size (length) of the linked list

-# TASK 2 - Max-Sum-Subarray
+# TASK 2 - Max Sum Subarray

 You have been given an array containg numbers.
 Find and return the largest sum in a contiguous subarray within the input array.